 Grocery List & Shopping

 Once you’re done deciding on what you’re going to eat that week, make your grocery list.
 Don’t forget to add any snacks!
-A grocery list is also included in Meal Planning Resources.

 When shopping, try to stick to the list so you’re not picking up extras.
 This will save money and you won’t be buying impulse purchases (which are often unhealthy).